 The General-Purpose Timer Module is one timing resource available on the Stellaris[®] microcontrollers.
-Other timer resources include the System Timer (SysTick) (see "System Timer (SysTick)" on page 36).
+Other timer resources include the System Timer (SysTick) (see "System Timer (SysTick)" on page 38) and the PWM timer in the PWM module (see "PWM Timer" on page 419).